It all started when I was about sixteen years old… I wanted a beautiful golden tan instead of my pasty white skin.

 In a round about way, my tanning obsession led me to meet my hubby.
 I started school at Virginia Tech in June, only two weeks after I graduated from high school.
 I didn’t really know anyone that first week, so after classes I went out alone into the quad to study and catch some rays.
-I caught the attention of three guys that came over to introduce themselves to me.
+I caught the attention of three guys who came over to introduce themselves to me.
 I became great friends with those guys, and the following fall my future husband became one of their roommates!

 On a visit home from college, I saw a tube of sunscreen in my parents’ bathroom.
 It was the first time I’d ever heard of such a thing.
 I asked my parents what it was and why they used it.
 I was used to slathering baby oil on my skin to attract the sun; why would I use something to reflect it?

 The following spring when many of my friends were heading to Florida for spring break, I went home to my parents’ house.
 Not to be outdone, I lay out in the sun in 48° protected from the wind by our garage.
 My dad laughed at me, but when I returned to school, my tan was a good as any of my friends.

 Continuing on with my tanning obsession, I had the perfect tan for our wedding…

 I had the perfect tan when my first son was born… My doctor even commented that my baby was getting plenty of vitamin D because I had the tannest pregnant belly he’d ever seen…

 And I would have had the perfect tan when my second son was born, except that he was born in January… Fortunately, I hadn’t gotten into tanning beds, yet…